-How to set up multiplayer races in Mario Kart 8 Deluxe
+Play Mario Kart 8 Deluxe with your friends

-You know you're better than your buddies, so why not prove it in a multiplayer race!

-Mario Kart 8 Deluxe is now available on Nintendo Switch, and while much of the content is the same as it is on Wii U, there are a few changes, like most (but not all) of the characters, karts, tires, and gliders are already unlocked.
+Mario Kart 8 Deluxe is now available on Nintendo Switch.
+While much of the content is the same as it is on Wii U, there are a few changes, like most (but not all) of the characters, karts, tires, and gliders are already unlocked.
 If you're setting up a multiplayer race to compete against your buddies for the first time, here are a few things to help you make the best race of your life.

 How to select your controllers

-Afer you've selected the type of multiplayer race — Grand Prix, Vs Race, or Battle — you'll have to pick the controllers you'll use to play the game.
+After you've selected the type of multiplayer race — Grand Prix, Vs. Race, or Battle — you'll have to pick the controllers you'll use to play the game.

 Luckily, your Switch will automatically check for the type of controllers you are using to play a multiplayer game.
 Whether you have two, three, or four players, you'll be asked to register each controller by pressing the R and L buttons simultaneously.
 If you are using Pro controllers, or Joy-Con Grips, press the shoulder L and R buttons at the same time.

-If you are using a split Joy-Con — one person is using the left controller and another is using the right — press the side L and R buttons (which will be orientated to the top when holding a Joy-Con in landscape position).
+If you are using a split Joy-Con — one person is using the left controller, and another is using the right — press the side L and R buttons (which will be orientated to the top when holding a Joy-Con in landscape position).

 Have each player confirm their controller before continuing to choose your characters, karts, and the course.